-Refer to the FY 2021 Community Benefit Guidelines for more detail on MHA's recommended practices.
-Completion of this self-assessment is optional for FY 2021, but will be mandatory for FY 2022.
+Refer to the FY 2022 Community Benefit Guidelines for more detail on MHA's recommended practices.
+Completion of this self-assessment is mandatory for FY 2022.

-at will be manuatory for 1 1 2022.
-Lev el of Commur nity Engagemer nt Recomn nended Practic es Informed - To provide the community with balanced & objective information to assist them in understanding the problem, alternatives, opportunities and/or solutions Consulted - To obtain community feedback on analysis, alternatives and/or solutions to ensure their concerns and - To partner with the community in each aspect of the decision including the development of alternatives & Delegated - To place the decision- making in the hands of the community Community- Driven/Led - To support the actions of community initiated, driven and/or led processes ldentify & Engage Stakeholders Define the community to be assessed Collect and analyze the data Select priority community health issues Document and communicate results Plan Implementation Strategies Implement Improvement Plans Evaluate Progress Other Hospitals Please list the hospitals here: Informed - To provide the community with balanced & objective information to assist them in understanding the problem, alternatives, opportunities and/or solutions Consulted - To obtain community feedback on analysis, alternatives and/or solutions Involved - To work directly with community throughout the process to ensure their concerns and aspirations are Collaborated - To partner with the community in each aspect of the decision including the development of alternatives & identification of the preferred solution - To place the decision- Community- Driven/Led - To support the actions of community initiated, driven and/or led processes ldentify & Engage Stakeholders Define the community to be assessed Collect and analyze the data Select priority community health issues Document and communicate results Plan Implementation Strategies Implement Evaluate Progress Local Health Department Please list the Local Health Departments here: Informed - To provide the community with balanced & objective information to assist them in understanding the problem, alternatives, opportunities and/or solutions Consulted - To obtain community feedback on analysis, alternatives and/or solutions to ensure their concerns and aspirations are Collaborated - To partner with the community in each aspect of the decision including the development of alternatives & identification of the preferred solution - To place the decision- the actions of community initiated, driven ldentify & Engage Stakeholders Define the community to be assessed Collect and analyze the data Select priority community health issues Document and communicate results Plan Implementation Strategies Implement Improvement Plans Evaluate Progress Local Health Improvement Coalition Please list the LHICs here: Informed - To provide the community with balanced & objective information to assist them in understanding the problem, alternatives, opportunities and/or solutions Consulted - To obtain community feedback on analysis, alternatives and/or solutions to ensure their concerns and Collaborated - To partner with the community in each aspect of the decision including the development of alternatives & identification of the preferred solution the - To support the actions of community initiated, driven ldentify & Engage Stakeholders Define the community to be assessed Collect and analyze the data Select priority community health issues Document and communicate results Plan Implementation Strategies Implement Improvement Plans Evaluate Progress Maryland Department of Health
+2022.
+Level of Community Engagement Recomn nended Practic es Informed - To provide the community with balanced & objective information to assist them in understanding the problem, alternatives, opportunities and/or solutions Consulted - To obtain community feedback on analysis, alternatives and/or solutions to ensure their concerns and - To partner with the community in each aspect of the decision including the development of alternatives & Delegated - To place the decision- making in the hands of the community Community- Driven/Led - To support the actions of community initiated, driven and/or led processes ldentify & Engage Stakeholders Define the community to be assessed Collect and analyze the data Select priority community health issues Document and communicate results Plan Implementation Strategies Implement Improvement Plans Evaluate Progress Other Hospitals Please list the hospitals here: Informed - To provide the community with balanced & objective information to assist them in understanding the problem, alternatives, opportunities and/or solutions Consulted - To obtain community feedback on analysis, alternatives and/or solutions to ensure their concerns and aspirations are Collaborated - To partner with the community in each aspect of the decision including the development of alternatives & identification of the preferred solution - To place the decision- Community- Driven/Led - To support the actions of community initiated, driven and/or led processes ldentify & Engage Stakeholders Define the community to be assessed Collect and analyze the data Select priority community health issues Document and communicate results Plan Implementation Strategies Implement Improvement Plans Evaluate Progress Local Health Department Please list the Local Health Departments here: Montgomery County Health Department ~ ~ ~ Informed - To provide the community with balanced & objective information to assist them in understanding the problem, alternatives, opportunities and/or solutions to ensure their concerns and aspirations are Collaborated - To partner with the community in each aspect of the decision including the development of alternatives & identification of the preferred solution - To place the decision- the actions of community initiated, driven ldentify & Engage Stakeholders Define the community to be assessed Collect and analyze the data Select priority community health issues Document and communicate results Plan Implementation Strategies Implement Improvement Plans Evaluate Progress Local Health Improvement Coalition Please list the LHICs here: Healthy Montgomery ~ ✓ ✓ ✓ ~ ~ ~ Informed - To provide the community with balanced & objective information to assist them in understanding the problem, alternatives, opportunities and/or solutions Consulted - To obtain community feedback on analysis, alternatives and/or solutions to ensure their concerns and Collaborated - To partner with the community in each aspect of the decision including the development of alternatives & identification of the preferred solution the - To support the actions of community initiated, driven ldentify & Engage Stakeholders Define the community to be assessed Collect and analyze the data Select priority community health issues Document and communicate results Plan Implementation Strategies Implement Improvement Plans Evaluate Progress Maryland Department of Health